 #3 What are your goals?

 Your goals could be absolutely anything that lines up with your vision.
 For that reason, make lots of them!
 They don’t have to be things you’d do in the next year, or even things you’d do in the next few years.
-To start to plan your future, you need to do a braindump.
-Writing a stream of consciousness or rambling to a friend is the best way to unlock those pockets of hopes and visions in your mind.
+To start to plan your future, you need to dump all your ideas onto a page before you even think about ordering them.
+Writing a stream of consciousness or rambling to a friend is the best way to unlock the pockets of hopes and visions in your mind.
 And remember what we said about detail!
-Put down anything that comes to mind and makes you feel giddy inside.
+Note down anything that makes you feel giddy inside.

 #4 How will you hit your goals?